The Metamorphoses is Ovid’s epic poem about change, which opens with these lines:

 - The house of Envy; Envy infects Aglauros

 - Mercury turns Aglauros to stone

 - Jove becomes a beautiful bull to steal Europa

 - Jove rapes Europa

 - Cadmus kills the dragon; sows the teeth; founds Thebes

-- Actaeon sees Diana naked; transformed into a stag and is hunted
+- Actaeon sees Diana naked, turned into a stag, hunted

 - Jove impregnates Semele; Juno enacts revenge

 - The judgement of Tiresias

 - Echo is cursed by Jove; she falls for Narcissus